UBC-MDS/ds-toolbox/chapters/en/slides/module1/module1_01.md

 which means that anyone can read the source code and contribute to these projects.
 Open source programs have many benefits, primarily including those that are listed on this slide.

+It is worthwhile saying a few extra words about the second bullet point in the slide.
+At first,
+it might not sounds that great that you software has bugs, so it is worth pointing out that nearly all software has some bugs, including commercial software from multi-billion dollar companies.
+The difference is that when the software is open, you can report bugs yourself and even learn how to fix them together with helpful community members (if you want to).

 ---